Jump to winners | Jump to methodology

 Marvin says, “We have a stringent recruitment process, as we want people to fit our culture and values.
 We have three people joining the firm in early 2025, one of whom is coming from South Africa.
 It will have a massive impact on quality and the breadth of experience in our firm.”

-Until 2014, as primarily a South Island commercial firm with expertise in renewable energy, infrastructure, mid-market corporate transactions and property, the decision to open an office in Auckland has been a resounding success.
+Until 2014, as primarily a South Island commercial firm with expertise in mid-market corporate transactions and property, the decision to open an office in Auckland has been a resounding success, as the firm has moved into the renewable energy and infrastructure space.

 Focusing on the renewable energy sector has seen Anderson Lloyd grow its revenue and profit exponentially.